Phantom of Inferno: Chapter 3

-This ending will give the player the second part of the ending password.
+This ending gives the player the second part of the ending password.

 Cherry Blossom Avenue: This is Mio's only ending.
 Elen and Cal meet at the church to duel.
-Cal puts her pocket watch on the altar and says that once the music stops, they shoot.
-Reiji appears at the last moment in order to stop the fight, but girls ignore him and fight like in the "Dusty Desert Trail" ending.
-When Elen throws a survival knife at Cal (which she one doesn't notice), Reiji shoots a bullet to make Cal move and not be killed and once again tries to sort out things with her, but to no avail as Cal has no intentions of making peace.
+Cal puts her pocket watch on the altar and says that once the music stops, they will shoot.
+Reiji appears at the last moment in an attempt to stop the fight, but the girls ignore him and fight as they do in the "Dusty Desert Trail" ending.
+When Elen throws a survival knife at Cal, which Cal does not notice, Reiji fires a bullet to make Cal move and avoid being killed and once again tries to reason with her, but to no avail, as Cal has no intention of making peace.

-Shiga and 20 of Godoh's men arrive at the church and start shooting the three assassins.
-Cal kills her way out and Reiji persuades Elen to leave through the back door while he stays behind.
-When Reiji runs out of ammunition, Mio runs into the church and persuades him to use her as a hostage so that he could get away from the church alive.
-Shiga orders the men to stop shooting and Reiji and Mio safely get out and run to the school.
-Shiga and his men follow them, but meet Scythe Master and the Zahlen Schwestern who also want to enter the school and kill Reiji.
-Shiga refuses to retreat and the groups start fighting each other.
+Shiga and 20 of Godoh's men arrive at the church and start shooting at the three assassins.
+Cal kills her way out, and Reiji persuades Elen to leave through the back door while he stays behind.
+When Reiji runs out of ammunition, Mio runs into the church and persuades him to use her as a hostage so that he can escape alive.
+Shiga orders the men to stop shooting, and Reiji and Mio safely get out and run to the school.
+Shiga and his men follow them but encounter Scythe Master and the Zahlen Schwestern, who also want to enter the school and kill Reiji.
+Shiga refuses to retreat, and the groups begin fighting each other.
 Meanwhile, Reiji and Mio talk in the school about various subjects.
 Shiga soon finds them and says that he is the only survivor.
-Reiji persuades him to take Mio away while he stays behind to deal with Zahlen Schwestern.
-Mio at first refuses to flee, but accepts Reiji's explanation when he promises her to return to her once the fight is over.
+Reiji persuades him to take Mio away while he stays behind to deal with the Zahlen Schwestern.
+Mio initially refuses to flee but accepts Reiji's explanation when he promises to return to her once the fight is over.

-While they are fleeing, Mio and Shiga are almost killed by one of the assassins, but Reiji kills her from the window and the two are able to run to the parking lot.
+While they are fleeing, Mio and Shiga are nearly killed by one of the assassins, but Reiji kills her from the window, allowing the two to reach the parking lot.
 Scythe notices them and orders the assassins to eliminate them.
-Shiga notices that the car is sabotaged and will explode if the ignition is turned on.
-Shiga removes the bomb from his car and orders Mio to hide behind a wall while he risks his life to check if the car is safe.
-At this point one of the assassins shoots Shiga and he is severely wounded, but manages to kill the assassin and drive Mio away.
-When they get far away enough to be safe, Shiga dies from his wounds, unable to tell Mio to not trust Reiji.
+Shiga notices that the car has been sabotaged and will explode if the ignition is turned on.
+He removes the bomb from his car and orders Mio to hide behind a wall while he risks his life to check whether the car is safe.
+One of the assassins then shoots Shiga, severely wounding him, but he manages to kill the assassin and drive Mio away.
+When they are far enough away to be safe, Shiga dies from his wounds, unable to tell Mio not to trust Reiji.